rhysgp/rhyssoft.com/README.md

 # rhyssoft.com

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+This site uses Vue 3.
+Look at the [Vue 3](https://vuejs.org) to learn more.

 ## Setup